-Chairman of ENCALS, Professor Leonard van den Berg kicked off with an update on the expanding network.
+Chairman of ENCALS, Professor Leonard van den Berg kicked off with an update on the expanding European network of ALS/MND centres.
 Every year, more centres join ENCALS and more participants attend the annual scientific meeting.

-Professor Philip van Damme followed with an update on the status of writing the EAN Guidelines.
+Professor Philip van Damme followed with an update on the writing of the EAN Guidelines.
 For six research questions, recommendations have been finalized.
 With more recommendations following mid-2019, the guidelines are getting closer to being finalized.

 Antiretroviral therapy, e-health and neuroelectric biomarkers

-Next presenter was Esther Kruitwagen – van Reenen, who works at the rehabilitation department of the UMC Utrecht in The Netherlands.
+Next presenter was Esther Kruitwagen – van Reenen of the UMC Utrecht in The Netherlands.
 She presented the experiences of patients and professionals with personalized ALS/MND care through e-health.
 Patients are being monitored and coached via a new e-health application, to provide care at distance while retaining care quality.
 This application enables individualized care and decreases the burden of hospital visits.
 Esther Kruitwagen displayed the ongoing process of development, implementation and evaluation of the application.
 Overall experiences of both patients and professionals are very positive.
-Feedback includes an increased sense of reassurance, an increased efficiency during consultation and an improvement on the timing of interventions and information.

 Professor Mamede de Carvalho of the Institute of Molecular Medicine in Portugal showed some results of the OnWebDuals consortium on disease spreading in ALS.
 After bulbar onset, the cervical spinal region is affected the most, not influenced by predominant UMN vs LMN involvement.
-After cervical onset, the lumbosacral spinal region is affected the most, not influenced by right vs left side.
-After lumbosacral onset, cervical spinal region is affected the most, not influenced by predominant UMN vs LMN involvement.
-However, in the UMN group, patients tend to have earlier bulbar involvement.
-Lastly, there is a strong link between FTD development and UMN involvement of the bulbar region.
+He shows a strong connection between site of onset and the region that is affected the most.
+His results also show a strong link between FTD development and UMN involvement of the bulbar region.

 Next presenter was dr. Christian Lunetta from the NEMO Clinical Centre in Milan.
 He presented results from the Italian MND Study Group on experiences with use of Edaravone.
 The EDARAV-ALS study is a retrospective observational study, based on data obtained from patients treated with Edaravone.
 In the first six months, no apparent effect was found on disease progression and respiratory function in ALS patients treated with Edaravone, compared to control data from PRO-ACT.